Wood Engraving w/linocut border

 AKA: Crow's Revenge

-Illustration from the book Raven’s Revenge: An Athabascan Folktale.
-The image is also illustrated in the book Tales From the Dena: Indian Stories from the Tanana, Koyukuk & Yukon Rivers.
+Editor's note: some prints do not feature the border.
+Illustration from the books Raven's Revenge: An Athabascan Folktale and Tales From the Dena: Indian Stories from the Tanana, Koyukuk & Yukon Rivers.

 An Athabascan folktale.
 Willow Grouse Woman was very beautiful and all the men wanted to marry her but she wanted a rich man.
 Raven made himself fine clothes of pitch and grass and dog dirt and a little magic and courted her.
 She fell in love with him and they were married.
 On the way back to Raven's village the sun melted his magic finery and the girl saw he was just a dirty, smelly old raven.
 She jumped ashore to find her father's village.
 Raven made his way home overland and almost starved to death.